elvanto/api-py/README.md

 ### For Authentication using an API Key:

-First get your API key from Settings > Account settings, then in the program.
+First get your API key from Settings > Account Settings, then in the program:

 ```python
 import ElvantoAPI